.

 BOATING CONDITIONS

 The vessel has seats and safety equipment.
-We plan our research accordingly and will adjust work plans so that the volunteers are comfortable with the sea conditions.
+We plan our research accordingly and will adjust work plans so the volunteers are comfortable with the sea conditions.

 Essential Eligibility Requirements